philschanely/course-web2/src/pages/lessons/04-grid-design.md

 When we've settled on this base leading or subdivision then we simply set up a baseline grid at that dimension.
 I often find that 5, 6, 8, or 10 work well, and whenever possible work with 10 since it makes the math very simple.

-#### Setting up Baseline Grid in Sketch

-In Sketch we can use the Layout Settings (View > Canvas > Layout settings...) to establish the baseline.
-Turn on the "Rows" option and use the "Gutter" to specify the baseline grid size.
-We'll talk later about the row height setting.

 </Subpage>
 <Subpage slug="columns">